andymerc/nltk_python/README.md

 Sentiment Analysis on Tweets using Python and the NLTK library

-Purpose:

-1. Use NLTK Python Library to find the semtiment of tweets that are about certain stocks.
-2. Once I have found the sentiment, I want to find a correlation between stock prices and sentiments
+Purpose: Conduct an analysis to determine if there is a correlation between the sentiment expressed in tweets about companies and their respective stock prices